AndreaCeolin/Functionalism_Contrast_Change/README.md

 # Functionalism_Contrast_Change
 This repository contains the software and the material developed for my PhD dissertation.

-I expect to upload the remaining material and publish the repository by March 2021.
+The code contained in this repository is licensed under MIT license.
+For the material drawn from other sources, please refer to the links included in the repository.

 The files are divided in the following folders: